-Our management has evaluated and concluded that our internal control over financial reporting was effective as of December 31, 2019.
+Our management has evaluated and concluded that our internal control over financial reporting was effective as of December 31, 2020.

-Our independent auditors, Baker Tilly Virchow Krause, LLP, have audited the effectiveness of our internal control over financial reporting as of December 31, 2019, as stated in their report which appears under Part II, Item 8.
+Our independent registered public accounting firm, Baker Tilly US, LLP (formerly Baker Tilly Virchow Krause, LLP), has audited the effectiveness of our internal control over financial reporting as of December 31, 2020, as stated in its report which appears under Part II, Item 8.
 Financial Statements and Supplementary Data.